taniaortiz0/SIEM-NF-IR-Home-Lab/README.md

 ___

-## Ubuntu (Splunk + REMNux)
+## Ubuntu (Splunk)

 I started installing Ubuntu and named it after the latest version along with it is a clean slate.
 This will be the core of the isolation and I will install on top of the Ubuntu image an instance of Splunk for log arregation and analysis.

-Similarily to this process, I am going to utilize another Ubuntu VM (full clone) to setup a Reverse Engineering Malware Analysis image using REMNux.

-Before getting started, update and upgrade the Ubuntu machine:
+Before getting started, I update and upgrade the Ubuntu machine:

 <pre>sudo apt update && sudo apt upgrade</pre>